braillescreen/paket/README.md

 This module consists of two parts:
 1. CMD tool – command-line tool for encrypting and packaging files.
-2. "pengine" (paket engine) – subfolder that provides low-level APIs (reading encrypted datas, verifications etc...).
+2. "pengine" (paket engine) – subfolder that provides low-level APIs (reading encrypted data, verification etc...).

 To use Paket, you need to create a package file with the cmd tool.